-OPC are the managing general agent of the Scratch & Patch portfolio which is underwritten by SIL.
+Companjon are the managing general agent of the train cancellation product which is underwritten by SIIL.
 They carry out management of the portfolio including customer service, claims handling, premium collection and quality assurance work.
-SIL maintains oversight of OPC to ensure that customers are treated fairly, the products provide fair value and that no conduct related issues are unaddressed.
+SIIL maintains oversight of Companjon to ensure that customers are treated fairly, the products provide fair value and that no conduct related issues are unaddressed.